MPAS-Dev/MPAS-Tools/grid_gen/periodic_general/readme.txt

 characteristics.
 * mkgrid could potentially (with some additional modifications) be used on the output to create a netCDF file.
 However, the MpasMeshConverter.x program in the standard MPAS mesh generation toolchain can do this instead.
+This executable is no longer needed for building meshes for MPAS.